Luca06Luwa/Luca06Luwa/README.md

 Hello there.
 I'm Luca06Luwa.
 Founder and CEO of Abyssal Studios.
 ---

-I have been in the coding space for a while now and I still suck at it.
+I have been in the coding space for a few years now and I's still just as bad as I was when I began.

 ---
 ### Stuff I’m currently working on:

-- Converting the written Linux Guides into an automated shell script.

-- Making ani-cli to scape services that AniMixPlay used to use.

 - Some small shitty projects that don't work.
 (Most of the time).

 ---
 ### Archived projects or projects that I don't want to work on anymore:

-- Converting the Linux Guides to the markdown format to replace the original txt based format
+- Converting the written Linux Guides into an automated shell script.

+- Making ani-cli to scape services that AniMixPlay used to use.

 - Website (least of my worries).

 ---
 ### Finished Projects:

+- Converting the Linux Guides to the markdown format to replace the original txt based format.

 - Successfully ported Clone Hero to the scoop package manager.
 If you want to install the latest build of Clone Hero, just run the following commands: